TeselaGen/openVectorEditor/README.md

 Congrats, you've made it to the repo for Teselagen's Open Source Vector Editor Component
  - Built With React & Redux
  - Built for easy extensibility + embed-ibility
+ - Customize the views to suit your needs

 ## Issue Tracking Board: https://waffle.io/TeselaGen/openVectorEditor